jbossdemocentral/3scale-api-workshop/docs/labs/lab03/lab03.md

     ![08a-promote-production.png](images/08a-promote-production.png)

 *Congratulations!* You have configured 3scale access control layer as a proxy to only allow authenticated calls to your backend API.
+3scale is also now:

+* Authenticating (If you test with an incorrect API key it will fail)
+* Recording calls (Visit the Analytics tab to check who is calling your API).

 ## Steps Beyond